cairo-book/cairo-book/src/ch06-02-the-match-control-flow-construct.md

 {{#include ../listings/ch06-enums-and-pattern-matching/no_listing_11_match_tuple/src/lib.cairo:here}}
 ```

-## Matching over felts and integers
+## Matching `felt252` and integer variables

-You can also match felts and integers.
+You can also match `felt252` and integer variables.
 This is useful when you want to match against a range of values.
 However there are some restrictions:

 - Only integers that fit into a single `felt252` are supported (i.e. `u256` is not supported).